Marjorie Taylor Greene's, Liz Cheney's futures in balance as House GOP gathers for crucial meeting Wednesday

 "We are in a battle for the soul of the Republican party and I intend to win it," Gaetz said.
 He was joined by phone by Donald Trump Jr., who said "it's time to have a change at the top."

 Cheney is backed by a number of other members of the conference, however, including Reps.
-Dan Crenshaw, R-Texas; Nicole Malliotakis, R-N.Y.; Ken Buck, R-Colo.; Chip Roy, R-Colo.; Tom Cole, R-Okla., and others.
+Dan Crenshaw, R-Texas; Nicole Malliotakis, R-N.Y.; Chip Roy, R-Colo., and Tom Cole, R-Okla.
 She also received tepid support from McCarthy.

-But more recently some powerful Senate voices have backed Cheney, led by Senate Minority Leader Mitch McConnell, R-Ky., who usually does not insert himself into House affairs.
+But more recently, some powerful Senate voices have backed Cheney, led by Senate Minority Leader Mitch McConnell, R-Ky., who usually does not insert himself into House affairs.

 "Liz Cheney is a leader with deep convictions and the courage to act on them.
 She is an important leader in our party and in our nation.
 I am grateful for her service and look forward to continuing to work with her on the crucial issues facing our nation," McConnell said in a statement Monday.